tehrlich/hpstr-site/_posts/2013-10-06-gazebo-errata.markdown

 	<tr>
 		<td>Score and Percussion</td>
 		<td>I, m.139</td>
-		<td><i>Not entirely errata, but an observation.</i> There is no crash cymbal hit on beat 1, but the orchestral version and the recording by the North Texas Wind Symphony include it.</td>
+		<td><i>Not entirely errata, but an observation.</i> There is no crash cymbal hit on beat 1, but the orchestral version and the recording by the North Texas Wind Symphony includes it.</td>
 	</tr>
 	<tr>
 		<td>Score</td>